Ikhyeon-Cho/height_mapping/README.md

 This is a research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Features
-The package is designed for the navigation task with ground mobile robots, equipped with **range sensors** (e.g. structured light (Kinect, RealSense), LiDAR, stereo camera) and a **3D pose estimator** (e.g. with 3D Visual/LiDAR Odometry or SLAM system).
+The package is designed for the navigation task with ground mobile robots, equipped with **range sensors** (e.g. structured light (Kinect, RealSense), LiDAR, stereo camera) and a **3D pose estimator** (e.g. with 3D Visual / LiDAR Odometry or SLAM system).
 The height attributes of the robot surroundings is mapped in a robot-centric perspective.